bernard2012/notes.Stu.lab/cutrun.normalization.md

 cp ~/norm_cutrun_scripts/summary_flank/do_script.py .
 ```

 Add the samples and phenotype annotations to the do_script.py.
 For example, modify do_script.py in the following function.
-For `pheno["XXX"]` fill in the sample name (which can be gotten using `ls -1 *.sum` command).
-For `["dmso", "h3k27ac"]`, you can fill in the phenotype annotations, for example for DMSO1_H3K27Ac, it will be "dmso" for first column, and "h3k27ac" for the second column.
-The 1 in DMSO1 refers to the replicate ID.

 ```
 def read_phenotype():